Vovan and Lexus: Elton John prank

-In September 2015, Vovan and Lexus played a telephone prank on English musician Elton John; Vovan impersonated Russian president Vladimir Putin and Lexus pretended to be his translator.
+In September 2015, Vovan and Lexus played a telephone prank on the British musician Elton John; Vovan impersonated Russian president Vladimir Putin and Lexus pretended to be his translator.
 They claimed to be discussing the rights of gay people in Russia.
 Erroneously believing the call to be genuine, John, on Instagram, made a post congratulating Putin for having contacted John to discuss the issue.
 Putin's press secretary Dmitry Peskov denied the conversation took place, and Putin telephoned Elton John apologising for the prank and describing the pranksters as "harmless".